mthsfrts/Code_Challenges/readme.md

 ## Code Challenges

-view some of the code challenges that I did.
+This repository is for store and review some of the code challenges that I did.
 Either for study or for a company interview.

 ## Licenses